Thermal-spray

 • For building composite structures of metals and ceramics.

-Although Thermal-spray processes involve the use of high temperature and kinetic energy, the effect in heating the workpiece is remarkably limited, so that in general one can obtain acceptable bond to deposited layers, without unduly heating the substrate.
+Although Thermal-spray processes involve the use of high temperature and kinetic energy, the effect in heating the workpiece is remarkably limited.

 The different nature of bonding between Thermal-spray and Hardfacing, consists in the fact that in the latter there is proper fusion of the base metal and dilution of the coating, while in Thermal-spray there is no fusion and limited heating of the substrate.